Wem: Religious life

+The town has staged outdoor nativity plays.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Wrekin TV transmitter.
+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire and Capital North West and Wales.
+The Whitchurch Herald and Shropshire Star are the town's local newspapers.

 Transport

 Rail

 The Crewe and Shrewsbury Railway was completed in 1858, and Wem has been connected to national rail services since this time.

 The town has a railway station located on the Welsh Marches Line.
 All services are operated by Transport for Wales.
 The majority of services that call at the station are between Shrewsbury and Crewe, however, some long-distance services to Manchester Piccadilly, Cardiff Central, Swansea, Carmarthen and Milford Haven also stop at the station during peak times.

 Canals

 The canal network came closest to Wem at Whixhall and Edstaston; the Ellesmere canal was closed to navigation by Act of Parliament in 1944.

 Air

 There is an airfield at Sleap.

 Bus

-The town is served by the 511 bus route, operated by Arriva Midlands North, which runs between Shrewsbury and Whitchurch.
+The town is served by the 511 and 512 bus route, operated by Arriva Midlands North, which runs between Shrewsbury and Whitchurch.
 Some services terminate in Wem and do not continue to Whitchurch.